OVS0127/Stock-Price-Trend-Prediction/README.md

     inplace=True
 )
 ```
 We extracted the data from source website to a CSV file that contain the information we would like to predict out of our method.
-We also conducted data cleaning to drop empty values that might affect the validity of our training dataset(sometimes feature not applicable or sometimes there contains NaN as value missing.
+We also conducted data cleaning to drop empty values or infinity values that might affect the validity of our training dataset(sometimes feature not applicable or sometimes there contains NaN as value missing.
 We selected to plot "Ädjusted Close" to indicate the trend.

 #### ***III.
 Feature Engineering***<br />
 ```